mongodb/specifications/source/uri-options/uri-options.rst

      - defined in the `Connection Pooling spec`_
      - required for drivers with connection pools
      - The maximum number of clients or connections able to be created by a pool at a given time.
 This count includes connections which are currently checked out.

+   * - maxConnecting
+     - positive integer
+     - defined in the `Connection Pooling spec`_
+     - required for drivers with connection pools
+     - The maximum number of Connections a Pool may be establishing concurrently.

    * - maxStalenessSeconds
      - -1 (no max staleness check) or integer >= 90